ska-telescope/ska-sdp-screen-fitting/README.md

 You can also format the code with ```make python-format``` and check the linting with ```make python-lint```

 ## Usage
+If you want to run this repository as a python package to import in your own project, you can use the .whl file.

-After running ```make python-build``` as specified in the above section, a .whl package will be available in the "dist" folder.
+After running ```make python-build``` as specified in the above section, a .whl file will be available in the "dist" folder.
 You can install this package with ```pip install package_name.whl``` , replacing "package_name" with the actual name in your dist folder.

 ### Import as python package
-You will be able to import the package and used as in the example below.
+You will be able to import the package and used as in the example below (the files "solution.h5" and "skymodel.txt" can be found in the "resources" folder of the repository).
 ```
 from ska_sdp_screen_fitting.make_aterm_images import make_aterm_image
 make_aterm_image(